amscotti/128bit.io/content/posts/2011-09-05-project-euler-001.md

----
-author: Anthony Scotti
-date: 2011-09-05T00:00:00Z
-email: anthony.m.scotti@gmail.com
-tags:
-- Functional
-- Groovy
-- Howto
-- Javascript
-- Personal
-- Python
-- Ruby
-- Clojure
-title: Project Euler 001
+Title: Project Euler 001
-url: /2011/09/05/project-euler-001/
----
+Date: 2011-09-05 00:00
+Slug: 2011/09/05/project-euler-001
+Save_as: 2011/09/05/project-euler-001/index.html
+URL: 2011/09/05/project-euler-001/
+Tags: Functional, Groovy, Howto, Javascript, Personal, Python, Ruby, Clojure
+Summary: Solving Project Euler problem 001 in multiple programming languages to maintain skills.
+The problem asks for sum of all multiples of 3 or 5 below 1000.
+Includes solutions in JavaScript (both original and ES6), Ruby, Groovy, and Python, with plans to add Clojure solutions for cross-language functional programming practice.

 Made this posting sometime ago but I've been forgetting to actually post it.
 When I was looking up some information on Scala I found a great video tutorial on youtube made by [MadocDoyu](http://www.youtube.com/user/MadocDoyu), [which can be found here](http://www.youtube.com/watch?v=wvD6JauveLA).
 In part of the video he introduces the Project Euler, this project seems really interesting.
 I plan on solving problems time to time using many of the languages I have looked at.
 I'm hoping this will keep my skills in these languages up to date.

 Here is the first problem,

 > If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.
 >